microsoft/lsvmtools/README.md

 steps.

 - Encrypts the boot partition with a well-known passphrase
-- Patches the system to automatically mount the encyrpted boot parition
+- Patches the system to automatically mount the encyrpted boot partition
 - Installs LSVMLOAD on the EFI System Partition (ESP)
 - TPM-seals the passphrases and stores them on the ESP
 - Copies the SHIM and GRUB2 to the encrypted boot partition